gbo-actual/omega-scripts/README.md

 ### omega-serial

+Used to connect to Omegas over serial (Expansion Dock, Mini Dock only).

 Enter the device number of the Omega to which you wish to connect.
 The numbers start at 0 and (typically) go up in the order you plugged them in.

 If no argument specified, will try to connect to the first (or only) USB serial device available (`/dev/ttyUSB0`).